 Indo-China deadlock and the problem at Finger 4

-New Delhi, June 13: Amidst the standoff between India and China along the Line of Actual Control, Defence Minister Rajnath Singh held another meeting with the top military brass to discuss the situation.
+New Delhi, June 13: Amidst the standoff between India and China along the Line of Actual Control (LAC), Defence Minister Rajnath Singh held another meeting with the top military brass to discuss the situation.

 Singh was briefed by the three Chiefs and the Chief of Defence Staff, General Bipin Rawat about the situation.
 While the June 6 talks of the Lt.
 Generals of both sides was fruitful and set the stage for further talks, there are still certain issues that need to be ironed out.